zsmartsystems/com.zsmartsystems.zigbee/com.zsmartsystems.zigbee.autocode/src/main/resources/zcl_definition.md

 |0x0006 |Emergency Panic           |

 #### Set Bypassed Zone List Command [0x06]
-Sets the list of bypassed zoneson the IAS ACE client.
+Sets the list of bypassed zones on the IAS ACE client.
 This command can be sent either as a response to the GetBypassedZoneList command or unsolicited when the list of bypassed zones changes on the ACE server.

 |Field Name                 |Data Type                  |